Jan 4, 2022

 The Secret - a guide for living

-Go on, admit it - how many of you made resolutions, or vision boards, or goals for 2021??
+Go on, admit it - how many of you made resolutions, or vision boards, or goals for the coming year??
 I know I did, but then something didn't feel quite right about the way I was approaching it.
 It all seemed to centre around I won't do this, I want to leave that behind and I began to realise they were all negatively formed phrases.
 I remembered that years ago I had been gifted the book of The Secret so decided to revisit it.
 It was a wet rainy afternoon so why not put the film of it on.
 It is on youtube and currently on UK Netflix and if you haven't seen it, I thoroughly recommend that you do as it alters your way of seeing things - for the better.
 The book is also available written by Rhonda Byrne.

-So, back to the 2021 vision boards.
+So, back to the vision boards.
 Initially I'd started the way most do, a list of things to change and again it sort of centred on negative things.
 What The Secret teaches you is the universe doesn't recognise can't, won't, and so on so leaves those words out.
 So, if you keep saying I don't want to be fat it leaves out the word don't and yep you got it you keep reinforcing that you will be fat.
 So, rather than focus on what you don't want focus on what you DO want.
 But make it sensible, don't say I want to be thin - say I want to be the healthiest me possible.
 But then there's another layer to The Secret, write these phrases as if they have already happened so it now gets changed to I AM the healthiest I can be.

 So we have a transition from: